Introduction

 5. Fenugreek (Trigonella foenum-graecum)

-6. Jatamansi (Nardostachys jatamansi)
+6. Jatamansi (Nardostachys jatamansi)7.
+Nagarmotha (Cyperus rotundus)

 8. Amar bel (Cuscuta Reflexa)